xiaojueguan/Intel-iasl/README.md

 At this point, it has several changes that make it easier to deal with the process of patching OEM ACPI files.
 A number of errors have been changed to warnings and a few disassembler features have been turned off such that the output doesn't confuse the MaciASL parser.
 Those changes are detailed later in this document.

+## Declaration
+In case of csrutil feature of mac osx will forbid us from `cp files to /usr/bin`, i changed the prefix `/usr` in `generate/unix/Makefile.config` to `/usr/local` which is not the same from the original repo.

 ### Downloads